 BIG designs ‘world’s most sustainable furniture factory’ for Vestre in Norway

-Danish architecture studio BIG has revealed new designs for The Plus, a factory for furniture manufacturer Vestre claiming it will be the “world’s most eco-friendly furniture factory”.
+Danish architecture studio BIG has revealed new designs for The Plus, a factory for furniture manufacturer Vestre claiming it will be the “world’s most eco-friendly furniture factory”

 Burrowed in the forest near the village of Magnor in the east of Norway, The Plus is a factory development that also includes a visitor center and a 300-acre park.
+A factory envisioned as a village for a community dedicated to the clean, carbon-neutral fabrication of urban and social furniture.

 Designed by BIG, the 6,501-square-metre factory is conceived as a global destination for sustainable architecture and high-efficiency production, an objective seen throughout the project.